Pengrui0106/insurance-modeling/README.md

-# insurance-modeling
+# loan-default-modeling
-R language models to predict car crash probability and insurance default amount.
+Using R language models, with clients demographic and behavioral data, to predict loan default probability and default amount.

-# Predicting Insurance Purchase Behavior

 ## 🧠 Objective
-This project aims to predict at what probability(0-1) a customer is likely to crash a car and how a car insurance company should price their customers based on the customer behavior.
+This project aims to predict at what probability(0-1) a customer is likely to defualt a bank loan and how much loan amount a bank should give individual clients.

 ## 🛠️ Tools
 - R (ggplot2)